| Backpacking Trip:Roan Highlands, Cherokee & Pisgah National Forests, Tennessee & North

 a list of participants.
 Trip size is limited to a maximum of

+ten people.
 We will also spend one day exploring

 Grayson Highlands in VA on the way home.
 This is geographically similar to the